Test, Trace, Protect

 - Tracing those people who have been in close contact with the symptomatic/tested person, requiring them to take precautions through self-isolation (see above).
 Read further information on contact tracing and how it will work.

-- Providing advice and guidance, particularly if the person who has symptoms or their contacts are in the shielding group or the at risk group. vulnerable or at greater risk.
+- Providing advice and guidance, particularly if the person who has symptoms or their contacts are in the at risk group.

 - Ensuring that if the symptoms are not due to coronavirus, individuals and their contacts can get back to their normal routines as soon as possible.